Pantyhose-X/awesome/README.md

 ## PHP

+*   [vichan-devel/vichan](https://github.com/vichan-devel/vichan) - Vichan is the most popular and widely used imageboard software in the world.
+It is a free, light-weight, fast, highly configurable and user-friendly imageboard software package.

 *   [foocorp/gnu-social](https://github.com/foocorp/gnu-social) - GNU social is social communication software for both public and private communications.

 *   [foocorp/gnu-fm](https://github.com/foocorp/gnu-fm) - GNU FM is a music community platform